Category Penang

 Armenian Street In Bygone Times

-Armenian Street Heritage Enclave just off Lebuh Carnarvon and near to the Armenian Street Heritage Hotel, has undergone a remarkable transformation.
+The Armenian Street Heritage Enclave, just off Lebuh Carnarvon and near the Armenian Street Heritage Hotel, has undergone a remarkable transformation.
 A once-neglected part of town, this historic area is a great location for travellers seeking a taste of Penang’s…

 Baba Nyonya Family